esemplastic/unis/README.md

 $ go get -u github.com/esemplastic/unis
 ```

+## What's inside?

+* `Processor`: Manipulates and returns a new string, based on a receiver string.
+* `Validator`: Validates a receiver string and returns a boolean and an error.
+* `Divider`: Splits a receiver string into two pieces and returns them.

 ## Getting started

 UNIS contains some basic implementations that you can see and learn from!